pocomane/retro-console-games/README.md

 Chew Man Fu/Be Ball
 Coryoon
-Cratermaze                           ; Doraemon in japan Dai Makaimura                        ; excellent ; Ghouls 'n Ghosts Darius Alpha                         ; good
+Cratermaze                           ; Doraemon in japan Dai Makaimura                        ; excellent ; Ghouls 'n Ghosts - This is compatible with SuperGrafx only so it should be escluded.
+However it is a wonderful arcade port that you really should play.
+Darius Alpha                         ; good
 Darius Plus                          ; good
 Detana Twinbee                       ; good